poga/sitex/README.md

 ## Rules

-**Note**: Custom header is a paid-only feature on Netlify.
+**Note: Custom header is a paid-only feature on Netlify.**

 See `_headers` and `_redirects` file in the `example` folder.

-SiteX is built from scratch to mimic Netlify's features.
 For detailed documents, see Netlify's [redirect document](https://www.netlify.com/docs/redirects/) and [header document](https://www.netlify.com/docs/headers-and-basic-auth/).

 ## Library